grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 Mechanisms supporting and/or implementing confidentiality and integrity protections for information at rest

+### sc-28.1: Cryptographic Protection

+Implement cryptographic mechanisms to prevent unauthorized disclosure and modification of the following information at rest on {{ insert: param, sc-28.01_odp.02 }}: {{ insert: param, sc-28.01_odp.01 }}.

+The selection of cryptographic mechanisms is based on the need to protect the confidentiality and integrity of organizational information.
+The strength of mechanism is commensurate with the security category or classification of the information.
+Organizations have the flexibility to encrypt information on system components or media or encrypt data structures, including files, records, or fields.

+cryptographic mechanisms are implemented to prevent unauthorized disclosure of {{ insert: param, sc-28.01_odp.01 }} at rest on {{ insert: param, sc-28.01_odp.02 }};

+cryptographic mechanisms are implemented to prevent unauthorized modification of {{ insert: param, sc-28.01_odp.01 }} at rest on {{ insert: param, sc-28.01_odp.02 }}.

+System and communications protection policy

+procedures addressing the protection of information at rest

+system design documentation

+system configuration settings and associated documentation

+cryptographic mechanisms and associated configuration documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+system developer

+Cryptographic mechanisms implementing confidentiality and integrity protections for information at rest

 ### sc-39: Process Isolation

 Maintain a separate execution domain for each executing system process.